nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 mtcars1 <- mtcars[1:10,]
 mtcars2 <- mtcars[11:32,]

-#Our memory is now holding the two tables in its memory.
-If you want to check this try `View(mtcars1)`
+#Our comptuer is now holding the two tables in its memory - mtcars 1 and mtcars2.
+If you want to check this try

+View(mtcars1)

-# Use bind_rows to vertically combine the data sets
+# Use bind_rows to vertically combine the data tables
 mtcarswhole <- bind_rows(mtcars1, mtcars2)

 # The bind_rows command is simply concatenating or combing the two datsets one on top of the other.
-# Now check to see the horizontally combined datasets
+# Now check to see the horizontally combined data tables
 View(mtcarswhole)
 ```